Animated, waving, US Flag

 Insane BTN 2!

-Hard to believe, but THIS THING is a WORKING MICROPHONE!!
+Hard to believe, but THIS THING was a WORKING MICROPHONE!!

 Don't believe me?
 Here's a recording of me transmitting with it, made by a guy in NH!